-Cordelia & the Buffalo / The Western Den / Mike Caprarola
+Cordelia & the Buffalo / Andrea Charls / Mike Caprarola

-The story of Cordelia & the Buffalo begins with Cordelia, a Mexican/American musician, singer, songwriter, and producer who draws inspiration from the Mexican Indian and Native American cultures.
+The story of Cordelia & the Buffalo begins with Cordelia, a Mexican-American musician, singer, songwriter, and producer who draws inspiration from the Mexican Indian and Native American cultures.
 In 2011, she set out to find the perfect combination of musicians to give life to a fresh sound.
-Singing and playing keyboards and synthesizers, she became the founder of a band with Berklee College of Music students Yusuke Sato (guitar), Dag Hanken (synthesizers/percussion), Rodrigo Gramitto (guitar), Diego Diaz (drums), and Daniel McCallum (bass).
-The band’s vibrant sound developed from a fusion of explosive beats, exotic instruments, powerful lyrics and soothing melodies, incorporating influences from band members hailing from Alaska, Japan, Mexico, Norway, and Venezuela.
-Together, these members forged the soul of an indie rock/electronic sound and the Buffalo was born.
+Singing and playing keyboards and synthesizers, she joined forces with Berklee students Yusuke Sato (guitar), Dag Hanken (synthesizers/percussion), Rodrigo Gramitto (guitar), Diego Diaz (drums), and Daniel McCallum (bass).
+The band's sound fuses explosive beats, exotic instruments, powerful lyrics, and soothing melodies, incorporating influences from band members hailing from Alaska, Japan, Mexico, Norway, and Venezuela.
+Together, the group forged the soul of an indie rock/electronic sound.

 Mike Caprarola is a Boston-based musician from New Jersey.
 He combines raw and emotional storytelling with pop-punk and folk influences.
 Backed by drummer Taylor Palusky and bassist Avery Miller (The Hazmats), he hopes to help his audience get a little more in touch with its feelings while also having a good time rockin’ out.